tranez/tranez/README.md

-Hi am allan koki
+Hi am allan koki,
-Am intrested in been a well data scientist and a full stack webdeeloper Am currently learning python
+am intrested in been a well developed data scientist and a full stack webdeveloper Am currently learning python
 Am looking forward to colloberate with other data scientist and webdevelopers You can reach me via watsup number +254 741479171 or email me at allankoki254@gmail.com